 Clients have shared many interesting stories over the years.
 Sometimes I get a real chuckle.
-I often learn something.
+I often learn something, like these tips for traveling with the elderly.
 Cheryl sat across my desk and told me about the time she went to “break mom out” of her assisted living community to visit Aunt Polly in Idaho.
 It was a funny story, and we gleaned several points worth sharing.

 Feeling confident after completing a full scope of estate planning for Daisy, Cheryl was unprepared for their first attempt at travel in mom’s advancing age.
 The trip turned out to be loaded with misadventures related to bathrooms, meals, medications and just about everything in between.
 It was an experience to say the least.
 I think you will learn from their experience.